You’re Not Alone: Trusting God in Addiction

 The blessing is that God is trustworthy.
 So trust Him.
 Trust Him with your addiction, with your recovery, with your life.
 He is able to do exceedingly, abundantly above all that you ask (Ephesians 3:20).
 Just ask and then trust God.

-Together with God and St. Gregory Retreat Centers, you will be given the power to overcome addiction.
+Together with God and St. Gregory Recovery Center, you will be given the power to overcome addiction.